matthieu-str/Regiopremise/Methodology.md

 ### Estimation of production data
 While the UN COMTRADE provides import and export data with extreme precision, both for commodities and countries, there is a significant lack of similar data for production.
 Indeed, to the best of my knowledge, there is no comprehensive database with as much detail as the COMTRADE database for national production volumes.
-Therefore, how do we estimate these national production volumes?
+Therefore, how can we estimate these national production volumes?
 Because we need this data to have a proper representation of the supply chains.

 A first approach, the most logical one, would be to scrap the Internet to "simply" gather this data which most probably exists but is not centralized in a database.
-The problem is that we are talking about getting national production data for more than 1,900 commodities in many countries, so probably more than 200,000 production data to find.
-This approach is therefore something regioinvent will strive towards slowly, but cannot be the first implemented approach as this undertaking will take a long time.
+The problem is that we are talking about getting national production data for thousands of commodities in many countries, so probably more than 200,000 production data to find.
+Furthermore, some of these commodities will just not have production volumes available, because the existence of these commodities is more linked to ecoinvent than to actually existing.
+Think for instance about "hard chromium coat, electroplating, steel substrate, 0.14 mm thickness".
+Sure there might be specific providers.
+But good luck to find national production volumes.

+This approach is therefore something regioinvent will strive towards slowly, but cannot be the only approach used in regioinvent.
+We need a logical way of estimating national production volumes automatically, based on the data available.

 So how to proceed in the meantime?
 We have thought of two ways to estimate production data, which require minimal to basically no additional information.
-1. We can estimate national production data based on the export data provided by UN COMTRADE, scaled with the ratio production/export which can be obtained from Input-Output databases. **This is the approach that is currently implemented in the v1.2 of regioinvent, using EXIOBASE.** In other words, if Canada exports 1,000 tonnes of tomatoes (we know that from UN COMTRADE) and that (according to EXIOBASE) Canada exports 61.6% of its total production of Vegetables, fruit, nuts, then we can estimate the total production of apples in Canada to 1,623 tonnes and the domestic consumption of apples in Canada to 623 tonnes.
+1. We can estimate national production data based on the export data provided by UN COMTRADE, scaled with the ratio production/export which can be obtained from Input-Output databases. **This is the approach that is currently implemented in regioinvent, using EXIOBASE.** In other words, if Canada exports 1,000 tonnes of tomatoes (we know that from UN COMTRADE) and that (according to EXIOBASE) Canada exports 61.6% of its total production of Vegetables, fruit, nuts, then we can estimate the total production of apples in Canada to 1,623 tonnes and the domestic consumption of apples in Canada to 623 tonnes.
 This approach is extremely